Vikms95/react-cv-application/react-cv-application/planning/notes.md

     : add JS validation constraints to not allow empty inputs :check JS constraints lessons and docs
         :copied the library form validation, adjust?
+        :use the passed 'name' variable to locate the form which required validity instead of the inputs?
 }

 -Implement HTML creation on button press(education)

-- Be sure to include an edit and submit button for each section or for the whole CV, your preference.
+- Be sure to include an edit button for the HTML version for each section or for the whole CV, your preference.

 -The submit button should submit your form and display the value of your input fields in HTML elements.